 Quality of Service (QoS)

 A networking concept that ensures prioritized delivery of data for applications like live streaming.
-QoS settings can help reduce buffering and maintain stream quality on congested networks.
+QoS settings can reduce buffering and maintain stream quality on congested networks.

 Quality of Experience (QoE)